slatedocs/slate/source/includes/_cb.md

     "start_year": "Please enter starting year",
     "working_hours": "Your must provide Working Hours for at least one day in the week", "campaign_status": "Invalid campaign status",
-    "location_id": "Location with ID 0 not found or doesn't belong to this customer" }
+    "location_id": "Location with ID 0 not found or doesn't belong to this customer", "social_profile_links": "The supplied URL for facebook is too long (max 256 characters)" }
 }
 ```